The Inmates are Running the Asylum

-The arrogance and stupidity of the SCHSL is astounding.
+The arrogance of the SCHSL is astounding.
 Every decision that is made is questionable and self-serving.
 The manner in which they treat the press and everyday fans is unacceptable.
 These guys make the NCAA look like the Boy's Choir.

 Make no mistake about it, this has been going on for years and will continue until the program is scrapped and replaced with something that works.
 As I read Dan Scott's wonderful article in the Seneca newspaper yesterday, not one word written shocked or even surprised me.
 In fact all I did was shake my head and say: "Yep, heard that before" As Mr. Scott so eloquently said "Smug.
 Arrogant.
 Self-centered.
 Unrepentant.
 Egotistical.
 Confrontational.
 Petty...the list goes on and on."
 That describes the SCHSL in a sentence.
 And it is time for a change.

 Let's look at the foul ups of SCHSL in just the past few months.
 Who can ever forget the wonderful leadership and even handed approach the SCHSL showed during realignment.
 (Sarcasm mode off) Every coach in the state was left scratching his head as a result of the lame brained ideas of the realignment.
 The Coaches realignment committee would meet and submit ideas or plans and then out of left field, the SCHSL would make a completely different plan that was nothing like the coach's ideas.
 In 4A we went from 6 team regions to 8 team regions, from 8 regions to 7 regions and teams went from 3A to 4a and vice versa like a yo-yo.
 Which describes the people who wrote the plan.
 Yo-Yos.